Home Modifications Occupational Therapy

 Home modifications are changes made to the physical environment of a participant's home to improve safety, accessibility, and independence.
 Under both the NDIS and Home Care Package programs, home modifications always require an occupational therapy assessment - the OT documents the functional need, recommends specific modifications, and writes the supporting report that funding bodies and builders use.

 Our occupational therapists deliver home modification assessments across Melbourne and Western Sydney, working closely with participants, families, builders, support coordinators, and Home Care Package providers to design solutions that genuinely improve daily life.
+An occupational therapy home modification assessment is also a form of occupational therapy housing assessment, looking at how the whole home environment supports - or limits - the way a person carries out daily tasks.

 Minor Home Modifications